brotatotes/Reeti/README.md

 Other than the picture they send, users can't currently make further specifications to narrow down what they are looking for in a recipe.
 We would like to integrate options for filters like 'vegetarian' or 'Mexican cuisine', which would represent the user's recipe preferences.

 If a best fitting recipe requires some ingredients not seen in the picture, our service could offer ways to order them or display nearby stores that have them with their prices.

-## IMPORTANT!!!
-Twilio Texting MMS is costly so please don't spam :)

 ## Who, Where, When?
 This project took place at Northwestern's WildHacks 2016 from November 18-20.
 Our team members are Austin Chambers, Adam He, Eric Hao, and Dylan Ong.
 We made it to the final top 10 hacks, and demoed to the entire hackathon!